atoomnetmarc/Yet-another-shitty-carbon-filter/README.md

 ```

 Customize `pin` to the real pin you use.

+For the Ultimaker 2 3d printer you are on your own.
+I have modified mine with a custom motherboard so I cannot help you with yours.
+However, you could possibly use the second heater output.
+Maybe the simplest solution is to use a physical switch connected to the 24V power supply behind the relay on the board.

 There is a slot in the lid to thread a ty-rap through, use it to add strain relief to for the wires to the fan:
 ![](Yet%20another%20shitty%20carbon%20filter%20-%20lid%20with%205015%20fan%20-%20ty-rap.png)